At a monthly meetup of local entrepreneurs, one business owner posed a thought-provoking question that got everyone thinking:

 9) Go green and save the green stuff.

-Horowitz recommends simple moves such as keeping equipment on a power strip and turning it off when not in use or replacing your existing printer with one that prints on both sides of the paper, thus reducing paper waste and cost.
+According to Shel Horowitz, author of “Guerrilla Marketing Goes Green: Winning Strategies to Improve Your Profits and Your Planet,” making simple changes such as keeping equipment on a power strip and turning it off when not in use or using a printer that prints on both sides of the paper can reduce costs associated with energy and paper waste.

-Check out – 30 Free business software to work remotely.
+Check out 30 free business software options for working remotely.

 12) Reduce the number of landline phones